 Pregaming a meal with a glass of water has been linked with more weight loss than cutting calories alone Water Consumption Reduces Energy Intake at a Breakfast Meal in Obese Older Adults.
 Davy, B.M., Dennis, E.A., Dengo, L.A., et al. Department of Human Nutrition, Foods and Exercise, Virginia Tech, Blacksburg, VA.
 Journal of the American Dietetic Association, 2008 July; 108(7): 1236-1239..
 Put the fork down and guzzle a little water between bites to give the brain time to register fullness Eating slowly increases the postprandial response of the anorexigenic gut hormones, peptide YY and glucagon-like peptide-1.
 Kokkinos, A., le Roux, CW., Alexiadou, K., et al. Athens University Medical School, Athens, Greece.
 The Journal of Clinical Endocrinology and Metabolism 2010 Jan; 95(1):333-7..

-22. Choose Tall and Thin
+22. Choose tall and thin.

 When you’ve got a hankering for some seasonal eggnog, reach for a tall, thin glass, not a short squatty one.
 While it may sound like you’re discriminating against your glasses, research shows people pour less liquid into tall, narrow glasses than into their vertically challenged counterparts.
-With a taller glass, you’re likely to down less in one sitting (which is especially helpful when drinking alcohol) Shape of glass and amount of alcohol poured: comparative study of effect of practice and concentration.
+With a taller glass, you’re likely to down less in one sitting (which is especially helpful when drinking booze) Shape of glass and amount of alcohol poured: comparative study of effect of practice and concentration.
 Wansink, B., Dyson, J.S., Van Ittersum, K. Cornell University, Ithaca, NY.
 BMJ, 2005 December 24; 331(7531): 1512-1514..

 23. Gulp H2O

 Drinking water helps people feel full, and as a result consume fewer calories Drinking water is associated with weight loss in overweight dieting women independent of diet and activity.
 Stookey, J.D., Constant, F., Popkin, B.M., et al. Children’s Hospital Oakland Research Institute, Oakland California, USA.
 Obesity (Silver Spring), 2008 Nov;16(11):2481-8.
 Water Consumption Increases Weight Loss During a Hypocaloric Diet Intervention in Middle-aged and Older adults.
 Dennis, E.A., Dengo, A.L., Comber, D.L.
 Department of Human Nutrition, Foods and Exercise, Virginia Tech, Blacksburg, Virginia Tech, Blacksburg, Virginia, USA.
 Obesity (Silver Spring), 2010 February; 18(2): 300-307..
-And rather than drink calorie- and sugar-laden sodas and juices (associated with increased body fat and blood pressure) treat yourself to a glass of wine with dinner and keep your allegiance to water for the rest of the day Effects on uric acid, body mass index and blood pressure in adolescents of consuming beverages sweetened with high-fructose corn syrup.
+Rather than drink calorie- and sugar-laden sodas and juices (associated with increased body fat and blood pressure) treat yourself to a glass of wine with dinner and keep your allegiance to water for the rest of the day Effects on uric acid, body mass index and blood pressure in adolescents of consuming beverages sweetened with high-fructose corn syrup.
 Lin, W.T., Huang, H.L., Huang, M.C., et al. Institute of Environmental and Occupational Health Sciences, National Yang Ming University, Taipei, Taiwan, ROC.
 International Journal of Obesity, 2012 Aug 14..

 Tips for Moving and Mindset